Bingo309/User-interface-control-connected-to-database/README.md

 ## Retrieving the last input
 we use the last input as if we only need the current input for controlling the robot

 ![image](https://github.com/user-attachments/assets/0b93b292-440f-414f-8d0f-d293023be78c)

+Note: the HTML code is combined with the PHP code ( the one that connect to the database ).

 ```html
 <!DOCTYPE html>